amonmillner/step/README.md

 * Stick figure dummy bodies, 1 per person
 * Stomp detection
 * Clap detection
-* Emotion classification using Azure Kinect
+* Emotion classification using Azure Kinect and Azure Cognitive Services
 * Sound FX capabilities, can be played upon registering a stomp or a clap
 * Visual representation of emotion (classification affects background color)